MennovH/HomeAssistant/DOCS.md

 ## Example logging result

 The following example shows an output of the add-on, where the A record of (sub)domain-3 pointed to a wrong IP address.
+The add-on found this record was incorrect, and updated it accordingly.

 ![CloudflareDDNS example logging][screenshot]